 The choice of points of entry should be guided by the group structure of the firm and the way that its activities are organised within that structure.
-The following considers two stylised approaches based on entry into resolution at the level of a non-operating holding company and at the level of individual operating entities.
+The availability and coverage levels of policyholder protection scheme (PPS) may also be a relevant consideration.
+The following considers two stylised approaches based on entry into resolution at the level of individual operating entities (opco) or at the level of a non-operating holding company (topco).
 Resolution strategies for insurance groups may be based on one of those stylised approaches or combine both, depending on the characteristics of the group.